 The high school library has over 2,000 books, educational videos, and magazines geared to both adult and young adult interest.

-Books can be checked out for three weeks, and magazines for five days.
+Books can be checked out for two weeks, and magazines for five days.

 The library is open and available to students before and after school and during lunches.
 Students are required to have passes to use the library during class times.
 Passes can be obtained from any teacher.